oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/domain-resource.md

 * `NODEMGR_MEM_ARGS`: JVM memory arguments for starting a Node Manager instance.
 * `WLST_PROPERTIES`: System properties for WLST commands in introspector jobs or WebLogic Server instance containers.
 * `WLST_EXTRA_PROPERTIES`: System properties appended to WLST_PROPERTIES for  WLST commands in introspector jobs or WebLogic Server instance containers.
-* `WLSDEPLOY_PROPERTIES`: System properties for WebLogic Deploy Tool commands during Model in Image introspector jobs or WebLogic Server instance containers.
+* `WLSDEPLOY_PROPERTIES`: System properties for WebLogic Deploy Tooling commands during Model in Image introspector jobs or WebLogic Server instance containers.
 * `PRE_CLASSPATH`: Path(s) that are *prepended* to the WebLogic Server system classpath; delimit multiple paths with a colon `:`.
 * `CLASSPATH`: Path(s) that are *appended* to the WebLogic Server system classpath; delimit multiple paths with a colon `:`.